MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/connected-field-service-overview.md

 ---
 title: "Connected Field Service (IoT) overview | MicrosoftDocs" ms.description: "Provide pro-active field service with the Connected field service solution.
-Connect devices and equipment via the Internet of Things (IoT) and Microsoft cloud services to detect and diagnose problems and deliver predictive maintenance.
+Connect devices and equipment via the Internet of Things (IoT) and Microsoft cloud services to detect and diagnose problems and deliver predictive maintenance."
 applies_to:
  - "Dynamics 365 (online)"
  - "Dynamics 365 Version 9.x"